kvraz/CRC-Visualization-Tool/README.md

 - A zero remainder does **not** guarantee that no error occurred.
 - It only means the chosen generator did not detect that particular error pattern.

-## Suggested next improvements

-- add support for manual bit flipping at a chosen index
-- add optional textual explanations beside each division step
-- add small preset descriptions for common CRC polynomials
-- add unit tests for generator parsing and division traces

 ## License

 No license file is included in this repository at the moment.
-Add one if you plan to distribute or reuse it broadly.